-Growth Through Relationships
+Growth Through User Relationships

 Game time is better with people you know!
 This design is a simplified path for users to register, then invite a friend for a unique shared experience.